Zinforo, 600 mg 10 pcs

 Contraindications

-Gastrointestinal system: diarrhea, nausea, vomiting, abdominal pain, constipation.
+Gastrointestinal tract: diarrhea, nausea, vomiting, abdominal pain, constipation.

 Skin and subcutaneous tissues: rash, itching, urticaria.